|Nutrition Facts (per serving)|

 This particular recipe has a wonderfully rich and creamy coconut flavor that incorporates both coconut milk and sweetened coconut flakes.

-- Pour mixture evenly into 6 6-ounce ramekins (custard dishes).
+Pour mixture evenly into six 6-ounce ramekins (custard dishes).
 Place ramekins in a baking dish and add enough hot water to come about halfway up the sides of the ramekins.

-- Remove from water bath and let cool slightly.
+Remove from the water bath and let cool slightly.
 Place in refrigerator and chill overnight.

-- Just before serving sprinkle 1 to 2 teaspoons of sugar over each custard.
+Just before serving, sprinkle 1 to 2 teaspoons of sugar over each custard.
 Place ramekins on a cookie sheet and then under a preheated broiler.
-Cook until sugar is a golden brown (about 3 minutes).
-Alternatively, caramelize the sugar with a handheld propane or butane torch.
+Cook until sugar is golden brown (about 3 minutes).
+Alternatively, caramelize the sugar with a propane or butane torch.

 Do not use glass bakeware when broiling or when a recipe calls to add liquid to a hot pan, as glass may explode.
 Even if it states oven-safe or heat resistant, tempered glass products can, and do, break occasionally.